 - Our stories focus on narrative first, and protagonist second.
 Pitches should focus around a story, a trend, a movement, or a sociopolitical context, rather than focusing on a particular designer, artist, or show.

 - Our coverage focuses on what’s happening in Berlin, and what’s key on a global level, thereby impacting Berlin & everywhere.
 So micro conversations about Berlin, macro conversations about the global stage.

 - Everything we post has a strong sense of personality, whether that’s through informed opinion and critique (or informed and justified praise!), humor, or something else entirely — we like surprises!

 - Every post should be of the moment.
-Moreso than simply being timely, our stories should be bang in the present and on the cusp of the future; the artist who’s about to take off, the discipline or movement which will shape how we see the world, the design trend which will be everywhere next year.
+Moreso than simply being timely, our stories should be bang in the present and on the cusp of the future; we want to know about the discipline or movement which will change how we see the world, the design trend which will be everywhere next year.

 WHAT WE DON’T DO

 - We don’t accept unsolicited Q&As, spotlight posts (meet the X who’s doing y) or reviews.
 We’re looking for unique approaches to themes, shows, and individual artist and designer’s works.
 You can of course interview people and critique shows and work, but the story has to bigger than a review or Q and A.